jwhamilton99/blog/_posts/2021-08-27-a-new-design.md

 **The Font**

 I didn't like how Courier looked after a while, so I wanted a cleaner and prettier monospace font.
 I started with JetBrains Mono, but something didn't sit right for me.
-Then I experimented with San Francisco Mono, the font used in Xcode, and decided against it for fear the wrath of Apple's legal team.
+Then I experimented with San Francisco Mono (the font used in Xcode), and decided against it for fear of the wrath of Apple's legal team.
 I then was reminded of [iA Writer's custom-made fonts](https://github.com/iaolo/iA-Fonts) that the wonderful folks at iA are letting anyone use.

 So I snagged them, loaded the Mono variant into my CSS, and it looks beautiful.
 I love it.
 OK, font and all, I need to talk about this new design.